ShaneYLad/ShaneYLad/README.md

 ## About Me

 I mostly build whatever I feel like at the time.

-Sometimes that’s Python scripts or automation tools, other times it’s Linux tweaking, cybersecurity-related projects, or random experiments that help me learn something new.

 I’m not focused on one specific niche — I just enjoy creating things, solving problems, and improving my skills as I go.